armadaproject/armada/docs/design.md

 ### Cluster Executor
 Cluster executor is component running on each Kubernetes cluster.
 It keeps all pods and nodes information in memory and manages jobs within the cluster.
 It proactively reports current state of the cluster and asks for jobs to run.
+Queue Usage is recorded in database and used to update priorities of individual queues.
 Executor can also refuse to execute assigned job and return it.

 ### Armada server
 Armada server is central component which manages queues of jobs.
 It stores all active jobs in Job database (current implementation use Redis).

-#### Accounting
-Executor periodically reports resource usage details to Armada server.
-Usage is recorded in database and used to update priorities of individual queues.

 #### Job Leasing
 Executor periodically ask server for jobs to run reporting available resources.
-Armada distributes these available resources among queues according to queue current priority.
+Armada distributes these available resources among queues according to Queue Effective Priority.
 Jobs are taken from the top of each queue until the available resources is filled.
 These jobs are then returned to the executor to be executed on the cluster and marked as Leased with a timestamp to show when the lease began.

 The executor must regularly renew the lease of all jobs it leases, otherwise leases expire and jobs will be considered failed and executed on different cluster.